rogerfitz/cat-scan/README.md

 TODO V2:

-* Create scraper on all links from page parsed in V1
+* Create scraper on entire mnn.com and obeythekitty.com using sitemap.xml
 * Display in graph view

 Image recognition:

-* how many cats in pitcure
+* how many cats in picture
 * caption